LukasPurbaW/10_Days_of_Deep_Learning/README.md

 # 📚 10_Days_of_Deep_Learning
-A repository that contains deep learning code and application.
+A repository that contains deep learning code and neural network application.
 Dedicated for someone who wants to learn about deep learning and neural network.

 What you could expect from this repository :